 Athletes are built not born, replace despair, with a goal and you will see a major change in your life, that's the only difference in achievement:

 Having been at weight training over several decades, I’ve seen many ideas and opinions come and go.
 Some of these hold true to form, while others do not.
-For some reason in weight training, some like to complicate it.
+For some reason - some like to complicate it.

 The first thing and the only thing; as simple as this will sound that a muscle can do is: ‘contract’!
 The level/intensity and angle that you can force them to contract at, takes time and experience at the intermediate weight lifting level.

-As the muscles contract and release, these contractions allow our limbs, trunk bones and tendons that assist them, ultimately making it possible to have mobility and mechanical skills...
+As the muscles contract and release, these contractions allow the limbs, trunk bones and tendons that assist them to coordinate strength while allowing mobility and mechanical skills to exist...

 So yes, to answer the question is muscle contraction important in intermediate weight lifting?
 It is: it's a determining factor at any level of advancement.

 The word given to the two different groups of contractions throughout any range of motion is: Isotonic.

 This is where the isotonic contraction or tension remains basically unchanged, but the muscles length of moving through a full range of motion does change.
 Lifting an object at a constant speed is an example of an isotonic contraction.